telerik/kendo-react/docs/knowledge-base/add-custom-tools-to-the-editor-and-customize-built-in-tools.md

 This can be achieved with a custom [DropDownList tool]({% slug api_editor_EditorTools_createstyledropdownlist %}) that will apply the custom font-size based on array of font-size values.

 {% meta height:420 %}
+{% embed_file editor/custom-font-size-tool/app.jsx preview %}
-{% embed_file editor/custom-font-size-tool/main.jsx preview %}
+{% embed_file editor/custom-font-size-tool/main.jsx %}
 {% embed_file editor/custom-font-size-tool/customFontSize.jsx %}
 {% endmeta %}